johndevs/gradle-vaadin-plugin/README.md

 To get started using the plugin have a look a the Gradle Vaadin Plugin Wiki at https://github.com/johndevs/gradle-vaadin-plugin/wiki

 # License
-This softare is distributed under the Apache License 2.0.
+This software is distributed under the Apache License 2.0.
 For more information about the license see the LICENSE.md file in the root directory of the repository.